umbraco/UmbracoDocs/umbraco-cms/reference/security/README.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Security in Umbraco" meta.Description: "This section includes information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco"
+description: "This section includes information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco"
 ---

 # Security